step-security/github-actions-goat/DNSExfiltration.md

   <img src="https://raw.githubusercontent.com/step-security/supply-chain-goat/main/images/DNSExfiltration.png" alt="DNS exfiltration" width="800">

 ## Tutorial
-Learn how to prevent DNS exfiltration from a GitHub Actions worklow.
+Learn how to prevent DNS exfiltration from a GitHub Actions workflow.

 1. Create a fork of the repo.